Tag: Jess Phillips

 Jess Phillips – 2016 Parliamentary Question to the Department for Education

-To ask the Secretary of State for Education, how many staff of her Department work on its teaching blog.
+To ask the Secretary of State for Education, how many people are working in her Department’s Counter-Extremism Steering Group.

 • Jess Phillips – 2016 Parliamentary Question to the Department for Education